 Frequently Asked Questions

-If you have a question or would like to discuss one of the FAQs, please contact us at oric@emory.edu
+If you have a question or would like to discuss one of the FAQs, please get in touch with us at oric@emory.edu

 FAQs: State of Georgia and Federal Law Requirements for the use of Controlled Substances in Research